lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.

-* Fragment: A data unit that carries a subset of a SCHC packet.
-Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
+* SCHC Fragment: A data unit that carries a subset of a SCHC packet.
+SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer used after receiving a fragment to detect when there is an error and there is no possibility to continue an on-going fragmented packet transmission.
+A timer used after receiving a SCHC fragment to detect when there is an error and there is no possibility to continue an on-going SCHC fragmented packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.

 * MIC: Message Integrity Check.
-A fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.
+A SCHC fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Retransmission Timer.
-A timer used by the fragment sender during an on-going fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.
+A timer used by the SCHC fragment sender during an on-going SCHC fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.

 * Rule: A set of header field values.

 * Rule entry: A row in the rule that describes a header field.

 * Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
-A set of Rule IDs are used to support fragmentation functionality.
+A set of Rule IDs are used to support SCHC fragmentation functionality.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

 * SCHC packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

 * Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.

 * W: Window bit.
-A fragment header field used in Window mode (see section 5), which carries the same value for all fragments of a window.
+A SCHC fragment header field used in Window mode ({Frag}), which carries the same value for all SCHC fragments of a window.

-* Window:  A subset of the fragments needed to carry a packet (see section 5)
+* Window: A subset of the SCHC fragments needed to carry a packet ({Frag}).

 # SCHC overview